Darkkey/erlamsa/README.md

 ```
 ./erlamsa -i proto://lport:[udpclientport:]rhost:rport -P probsc,probcs
 ```
-where probsc and probcs are floats in range of 0.0 to 1.0, that represents probabilities of fuzzing packets from server to client and client to server.
+where `probsc` and `probcs` are floats in range of 0.0 to 1.0, that represents probabilities of fuzzing packets from server to client and client to server.

 E.g. erlamsa, that is started as
 ```
 ./erlamsa -i tcp://7777:192.168.0.1:7777 -P 0.1,0.9 -L -
 ```
-will accept packets on port 7777 (on all network interfaces, basically on 0.0.0.0 interface) and send them to host's 192.168.0.1 port 7777.
-All packets coming from server to client will be fuzzed with probability of 10%, from client to server -- with probability of 90%.
-In this case, to start fuzzing just point your client application to erlamsa's host and port 7777. `-L -` options means that all logging will be output to stdout.
+will accept packets on port `7777` (on all network interfaces, basically on 0.0.0.0 interface) and send them to host's `192.168.0.1` port `7777`.
+All packets coming from server to client will be fuzzed with probability of `0.1`(10%), from client to server -- with probability of `0.9`(90%).
+In this case, to start fuzzing just point your client application to erlamsa's host and port `7777`. `-L -` options means that all logging will be output to stdout.

 ## Example usage from erlang code